mescu74/systematic-review-assistant/docs/epic3-recovery-testing-and-integrity.md

 # Epic 3: Comprehensive Testing and Database Integrity

+**Urgent Directive from CTO**: Postponed and deprioritized if app is functional after epics 1, 2.
+Benchmarking module is a P1 project (see project briefs in docs/), and is blocked by epics 1, 2. /CTO

+---

 **Goal:** Establish a robust testing framework (unit, integration, E2E for the core recovery flow) and ensure database integrity, including clear documentation for safe integration testing protocols.
 This supports the PRD objectives to "Implement comprehensive test coverage" and ensure the application is "stable, robust, and reliable."

 **Deployability:** This epic is the final stage of the recovery project.
 Its completion signifies that the core functionalities (Search, Screen, Resolve) are not only working but are also covered by adequate tests and that data integrity has been reviewed.
 It ensures the application is in a maintainable and verifiable state before any new feature development (like the benchmarking module) begins.